About The Concert

 Edmonton-born Vivian Fung’s Parade, inspired by watching her 6-year old son in a parade following pandemic lockdowns, is a “celebration of community that also explores the journey from solitude to togetherness.”

-Camille Saint-Saëns often said, “form is the essence of art,” a principle that is eloquently realized in his compact Cello Concerto No. 1, featuring featuring Ottawa-born Bryan Cheng in his long overdue ESO debut.
+Camille Saint-Saëns often said, “form is the essence of art,” a principle that is eloquently realized in his compact Cello Concerto No. 1, featuring Ottawa-born Bryan Cheng in his long overdue ESO debut.

 This concert will include an intermission.